 Hollywood Nerd: His lame dress code, occasionally bad hair days, and mouth breathing tendencies, coupled with the frequently seen deranged caricature art make him very awkward looking.
 In appearances as James Rolfe though, where he's cleaned up quite a bit and totally rocks the leather jacket/nice sweaters/goatee, he's really not bad looking, in a doughy sort of way.

 Laser-Guided Karma: After heckling the Nerd throughout all of the Birthday Blowout review, the Nerd is more than willing to turn the tables on him at the end.
+Bugs returns the favor in the follow up.

 Made of Iron: In both of his appearances, he takes an excruciating amount of punishment from the Nerd, and even gets his head ripped off in his second appearance, and still keeps on kicking.
 It takes a Cartoon Bomb to bring him down.